 The updated seismic assessment represents a more extensive evaluation of the seismic hazard than previously performed.
 Prior evaluations determined the ground shaking from an earthquake on a particular fault in the region, based on historical records and geological evidence, and then compared this information against structures, systems and components at the facility to ensure they could withstand seismic ground shaking.

-Using the NRC's SSHAC process, independent seismic experts publically re-evaluated existing and new seismic information, including data acquired during the advanced seismic studies recently performed near Diablo Canyon, to re-evaluate how earthquakes could potentially impact the facility.
+Using the NRC's SSHAC process, independent seismic experts publicly re-evaluated existing and new seismic information, including data acquired during the advanced seismic studies recently performed near Diablo Canyon, to re-evaluate how earthquakes could potentially impact the facility.

 This process included examining the probability of earthquakes occurring on individual and multiple geologic faults.
 The result is a more thorough assessment of the seismic hazard, providing additional confirmation that the plant is seismically safe.